lucataco/chatGPT3-client/README.md

 ## Noteworthy files

 - [pages/index.js](pages/index.js) - The React frontend that renders the home page in the browser
+- [pages/api/models.js](pages/api/models.js) - The backend API endpoint that calls the list of available Models tied to the OpenAI Key
-- [pages/api/banana.js](pages/api/banana.js) - The backend API endpoint that calls Banana's API to create a prediction
+- [pages/api/chat.js](pages/api/chat.js) - The backend API endpoint that calls OpenAI to get a chat response

 ## Usage